 Fog computing: many benefits but not always the best solution

 We quote: “Fog computing can provide immense value across all industries.
 For example, it might take 12 days via satellite to transmit one day’s worth of data to the cloud from a remote oil rig.
 With fog computing the data is processed locally, and safety or equipment alerts can be acted upon immediately”.
-More examples in the blog post.

 Is fog always the best solution?
 No, there are circumstances where cloud computing is a better fit.
 It’s about striking the right balance and picking the best mix for the purpose of each different scenario.
 As it always is.
-But that’s for a later post.

 Moreover, in an often cited White Paper from, yes, Cisco, entitled “Fog Computing and the Internet of Things: Extend the Cloud to Where the Things Are” the authors offer an overview of when to consider fog computing as you can read in the paper (PDF opens) (e.g. when data is collected at the extreme edge such as in ships, roadways or, closer, factory floors; when there is high data generation across a large geopgraphic area and of course when analyzing this data and acting upon it needs to happen really fast).

 Top image: Shutterstock – Copyright: phoenixman – All other images are the property of their respective mentioned owners.